The Conference

 Located on the beautiful waterfront campus of Eckerd College in St. Petersburg, Florida, this writers’ conference features professional writers at the top of their form spending quality time with motivated and talented participants seeking an intimate, unhurried climate for learning…in paradise.

-- Crime Fiction with Laura Lippman
+Crime Fiction with Laura Lippman (full week) $950

 Looking for the formula for writing great crime fiction?
 Alas, it doesn’t exist.
 But this workshop can help writers with novels in which a crime is the engine that moves the story forward.
 Counter-intuitively, the emphasis will be on character, not plotting.
 Crime novels work best when characters are true to themselves.
 Then again, per Raymond Chandler, it never hurts to send a man through the door with a gun.

-- Special 3-Day Short Story with Ana Menéndez (Jan.
-14-16, $495)
+3-Day Generative Short Story with Ana Menéndez (January 19-21) $495

 From Anecdote to Story in Three Days